Integration and settlement support

 - Community capacity building and leadership programs.

-The Welcome Hub can assist people who have been in Australia less than 5 years and have arrived on Humanitarian or Family Stream visas.
+The Welcome Hub can assist people who have been in Australia less than five years and have arrived on Humanitarian or Family Stream visas.
 Clients can walk in to the Welcome Hub or be referred.
 All services are free including interpreting.

 The Welcome Hub is funded through the Department of Home Affairs under the Settlement Engagement and Transition Support Program which is designed to equip and empower humanitarian entrants and other eligible clients and communities in their first five years in Australia to improve social participation, economic well-being, independence, personal well-being and community connectedness.

-Located within Stirling Leisure Centres - Herb Graham Recreation Centre - Mirrabooka
+Located within Stirling Leisure Centres - Herb Graham - Mirrabooka

 38 Ashbury Crescent, Mirrabooka